SEATTLE — Tonight we saw Andrew Luck under center for the Indianapolis Colts for the first since since Jan. 1, 2017 — 585 days, to be exact.

 Although for the most part we have seen him look like the Andrew Luck of old throughout training camp, we have not seen him in a live game situation.
 How would he look against a Seattle Seahawks defense that could legitimately pressure and hit him?

 Luck went 6-for-9 passing with 64 yards and was sacked once, and also had one carry for one yard.
 He saw two drives — lasting just into the second quarter — both of which resulting in Adam Vinatieri field goals.
 The first was from 33 yards, and the second from 51.

-"I was excited, I was nervous, and I had butterflies in my stomach," Luck told Colts.com's Caroline Cann in the third quarter of tonight's game.
+"I was excited, I was nervous, and I had butterflies in my stomach," Luck said.
 "It's fun.
 I did not know what this day would feel like.
 And yes, it's just a preseason game, but it's still a game.
 And, it was just a lot of fun to be out there with my buddies."

-Specifically on his early self-evaluation, Luck said that "some things felt really, really good, and some things I know we've got to work on."
+Specifically on his early self-evaluation, Luck told Cann that "some things felt really, really good, and some things I know we've got to work on."